Anshul619/HLD-System-Designs/src/2_AWSComponents/3_InfraAutomation/AWSCloudFormation/Readme.md

 ## Resources
 - The [required Resources section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html) declares the AWS resources that you want to include in the stack, such as an [Amazon EC2 instance](../../4_ComputeServices/AmazonEC2/ReadMe.md) or an [Amazon S3 bucket](../../7_StorageServices/AmazonS3.md).
+- Through `AWS::SSM::Parameter` resource, we can create an SSM Parameter in [AWS System Manager Parameter Store](../../2_SecurityAndIdentityServices/AWSSecretsManager.md).

 Syntax
-- The Resources section consists of the key name Resources.
+- The Resource's section consists of the key name Resources.
 - The following pseudo template outlines the Resources section:
 ````yaml
 Resources: